ginstrom/paladin-novel/manuscript/chapter-10.md

 "He's beyond my help," Sim whispered, his voice breaking.
 Tears streamed down his weathered cheeks.
 "The damage is too great.
 I cannot—" His hands fell to his sides, the faint glow extinguished.

 Around them, the survivors gathered in a silent circle.
 Shoulders slumped in defeat.
 Hands covered mouths to stifle sobs.
 Eyes turned away from the dying boy, unable to bear witness to their helplessness.
 Aerin knelt beside her brother, her tears falling onto his blood-stained face, but she spoke no words of plea.
-Hope had died with Korven and Marta.

-Something stirred deep in Gond's chest—a pull he could neither name nor resist.
+Gond felt a pull he could neither name nor resist.
 His feet carried him forward without conscious thought, drawn by an invisible thread that seemed to connect his heart to the dying boy.
 The circle of mourners parted before him, their faces etched with resignation.

 He knelt beside Dax, his hands hovering over the terrible wounds.
 The boy's breathing grew shallower, more labored.
 Time was running out.

 Aerin looked up, her face streaked with tears.
-She reached out as if to stop him, to spare him the futility of trying where Sim had failed.
+She reached out as if to stop him.

 "Let him work," Sim said quietly, catching her wrist.
 His eyes never left Gond's face.
-"Let him do what he was born to do."

 Gond placed his palms on Dax's chest and closed his eyes.
 At first, nothing.
 No warmth, no power, no divine presence.
 Just the sticky wetness of blood and the broken rhythm of a failing heart beneath his hands.

 *Alanyi,* he prayed silently, the words forming without conscious thought. *If you're there, if this is real, help me save him.*

-Gradually, like dawn breaking over distant mountains, he became aware of something else.
+Gradually, like dawn breaking over distant mountains, he became aware of a presence.
 A flicker of life, faint as a dying ember in the depths of winter.
 Dax's essence, barely clinging to the broken shell of his body, ready to slip away into darkness.

 Gond cupped that fragile spark in his mind, breathing on it as one might coax life from the last coal in a cold hearth.
 He imagined the boy whole—ribs unbroken, lungs clear, blood flowing as it should.
 He poured his will into that vision, feeding the ember with everything he had.

 The spark flared.
 Grew.
 Blazed into brilliant flame.

 Suddenly, Dax's life force erupted like a wildfire, burning so bright it drove Gond's awareness back, overwhelming his senses with its intensity.
-Golden light poured from his hands, illuminating the entire camp with radiance that put the afternoon sun to shame.
+Golden light poured from his hands, illuminating the entire camp with radiance that outshone the afternoon sun.

 The boy's wounds began to close.
 Bones knitted together with audible clicks.
 Torn flesh mended itself.
 The blood that had pooled beneath him seemed to flow backward, returning to his body as if time itself were reversing.